GiorgioMB/UniversityProjects/README.md

 - [**Repository Link**](github.com/GiorgioMB/UniversityProjects/tree/main/BERT_Project)

 ### Financial Analysis (In Progress)
-- **Description**: Currently developing predictive models for stock prices using a Bayesian LSTM with NeuralProphet as a baseline for performance.
-(This project is not yet completed and will be uploaded upon completion.)
+- **Description**: Currently developing, in collaboration with a [colleague](https://github.com/BopaxDev), predictive models for stock prices using a Bayesian LSTM with NeuralProphet as a baseline for performance.
+(This project is not yet completed.)
 - **Status**: Ongoing